 For more information, visit fwp.mt.gov/stateparks/lewis-and-clark-caverns

 Montana’s Missouri Headwaters State Park

 Less than an hour away from Lewis and Clark Caverns State Park is Missouri Headwaters State Park near Three Forks, Mont.
 It sits at the headwaters of the Missouri River.
 It is also the confluence of the Jefferson, Madison and Gallatin rivers.
 For years before Lewis and Clark camped here in 1805, Flathead, Shoshone and Bannock Indians hunted along its shores.
 The area was named Gallatin City in the 1860s and the Gallatin City Hotel went up in anticipation of a rush of travelers that never materialized.
 It closed in 1890.
 You can walk by what remains of this hotel today.

 It’s easily accessible from I-90 since it’s just three miles from the highway.
 Get out on the river with your canoe or kayak or do some fishing and then relax at the small campground here that offers 17 campsites, plus one rental tepee.
 Pets are allowed.
 On Saturday evenings, there’s a great speaker series.

 First Peoples Buffalo Jump State Park south of Glacier

-Just 15 minutes outside of Great Falls, see how ancient Native Americans hunted bison at one of the country’s largest bison cliff jump sites.
+Just two hours south of Glacier National Park and 15 minutes outside of Great Falls, see how ancient Native Americans hunted bison at one of the country’s largest bison cliff jump sites.

 For more than 1,000 years before Lewis and Clark traveled through Montana, Native Americans hunted buffalo on a sandstone cliff in what is now known as First Peoples Buffalo Jump State Park and National Historic Landmark.
 The tribes used the cliff as a means to kill the bison, which in turn provided meat for food and hides to make clothing and shelters.